loki-2/amazon_sellerapp/README.md

-# Scratch Flutter E-commerce App
+# Amazon seller app Concept

 A Flutter-based e-commerce application that provides a platform for sellers to manage their products and orders.